-As illustrated above, Governments have no legal mandate to allow degradation of a nation's resources, yet they have the task of stimulating economic growth short term as well as long term.
+As illustrated above, Governments have no legal mandate to allow degradation of a nation's resources, how does this align to the task of stimulating economic growth short term as well as long term?

-Clearly, they need to demonstrate that control mechanisms are in place to curb externalization whilst creating the conditions for economic growth.
+Clearly, governments need to demonstrate that they have control mechanisms in place to curb externalization whilst creating the conditions for economic growth.

 Increasing taxes is often called for to require polluters to cease.
-(This approach is called Pigovian taxation.)
-However, taxes are traditionally difficult to apply effectively and are seen as an unpopular way to exercise government.
+(This approach is called Pigovian taxation.14) However, taxes are traditionally difficult to apply effectively and are seen as an unpopular way to exercise government.